Wednesday, April 8, 2020

 The baby was baptized on Kira’s birthday at home.
 Pastor Bruno Doehring, who had performed their Lutheran wedding, christened the prince Wilhelm Heinrich Michael Louis Ferdinand Friedrich Franz Wladimir.
 Despite the Kaiser’s wish, Kira’s second son has always been known as Michael or Mikie.

 Adolf Hitler tried to use Kaiser Wilhelm II’s death in June 1941 as a political statement.
-The family feared that the Nazi dictator would bring the Kaiser’s remains back to Germany for an elaborate funeral, but a codicil to Wilhelm’s will in 1933, stated that the Kaiser did not want to be buried in Nazi Germany.
-Nor did he want any symbols of National Socialism at his funeral.
+The family feared that the Nazi dictator would bring the Kaiser’s remains back to Germany for an elaborate funeral.
+In 1933, the former Kaiser added a codicil to his will, stating he did want to be buried in Nazi Germany.
+He also did not want any symbols of National Socialism at his funeral.

 Louis Ferdinand’s position became more precarious after the deaths of his grandfather and his older brother, who had been killed in action in 1941.
 His own commander knew that Louis Ferdinand was not enthusiastic about the Nazis.
 The prince was transferred to Klützow, an airport in Pomerania, where he qualified as an instructor.
 Kira, although she enjoyed her life in Berlin, was delighted to move to the country away from air raids and other issues.
-They moved into a family property, Schloss Cadinen, which had not been used since before the first world war.
-As the house was open to the public, Kira and Louis Ferdinand and their growing family moved into the second floor, as the first floor was visited nearly every day by tourists.
+They moved into a family property, Schloss Cadinen, which had not been used since before the First World War.
+As the schloss' first floor was open to the public, Kira, Louis Ferdinand and their growing family moved into the second floor.

 It was after Prince Wilhelm’s funeral that Adolf Hitler gave a secret order that removed members of Germany’s former ruling families from the armed forces.
 No prince could be sent to the front lines, as “Hitler and his henchmen feared that popular discontent with the regime might lead to a counter-revolution in favor of restoring the monarchy.”

-Louis Ferdinand and Kira knew that there would be no promotion in the Luftwaffe after they had learned about the secret order.
-The prince talked over the situation with his father and decided that the best – the safest – thing to do was to resign his commission.
+After they learned about Hitler's secret order, Louis Ferdinand and Kira knew there would be no promotion in the Luftwaffe.
+The prince and his father talked about the situation, deciding that the best – the safest – thing to do was to resign his commission.
 He received an honorable discharge on December 30, 1941.

 Crown Prince Wilhelm decided that Louis Ferdinand could take over running Cadinen.
 Louis Ferdinand felt that this was a “natural solution,” to stay at Cadinen for the war’s duration, and “for many years after.”

-It was at Cadinen where Kira gave birth to her third and fourth children, Marie-Cécilé Kira Viktoria Luise and Kira Auguste Viktoria Friederike of Prussia, who were born in 1942 and 1943 respectively.
+At Cadinen, Kira gave birth to her third and fourth children, Marie-Cécilé Kira Viktoria Luise and Kira Auguste Viktoria Friederike of Prussia, born in 1942 and 1943 respectively.

-Kira and Louis Ferdinand adored Cadinen, and they considered the East Prussian estate as their home.
+Kira and Louis Ferdinand adored Cadinen They considered the East Prussian estate to be their home.
 They believed that they would remain on the estate for years to come.
 But by the summer of 1944, they knew that life at Cadinen was coming to an end, as Soviet armed forces were moving west toward East Prussia.
-Kira was expecting a child that August, and she and her husband talked about leaving the children and heading westward.
-Louis Ferdinand confided his fears to trusted friends, all of whom advised to get out of East Prussia, and head for a family estate west of the Oder River.
+Kira was expecting a child that August and she and her husband talked about leaving the children and heading westward.
+Louis Ferdinand confided his fears to trusted friends, who advised them to get out of East Prussia, and head for a family estate west of the Oder River.

 On July 20, 1944, an attempt was made on Hitler’s life, although he survived.
 Although not directly involved with the plot to kill Hitler, Prince Louis Ferdinand was in contact with several of the men involved in the plot.
 He was openly anti-Nazi, but even the local Gestapo never learned of Louis Ferdinand’s meetings with others to discuss and plan Germany's future after Hitler’s defeat.

-The failure of the plot was compounded by Soviet troops marching west toward Berlin.
+The failed plot was compounded by Soviet troops marching west toward Berlin.
 Louis Ferdinand had no choice, but to get his family out of Cadinen.
 Kira was distraught and tired, as Michael was suffering from meningitis.

 Both knew that the Gestapo would soon be knocking at the door.
 Despite her fear for her young son, Kira was completely aware that she and the children would have to leave Cadinen.
 “Never have I adored my wife as deeply at the moment.”

-This would be the third time that Kira would lose her home, “including the last of her personal belongings and art objects.”
+This would be the third time Kira lost her home, “including the last of her personal belongings and art objects.”

 Kira - a Russian Grand Duchess – knew what was expected of her - and what to do.
 She kept her fears in check as she dealt with her son’s illness and the immediate possibility of her husband’s arrest.
 “But she lived up to the occasion – every inch a mother, a wife, a princess.”

 On August 25, 1944, at Golzow, Kira gave birth to a fifth child, Louis Ferdinand.
 After the baby’s christening, Kira and Louis Ferdinand returned to Cadinen, for three weeks.
 It was “the quiet before the storm on the Eastern front.”
-Kira packed up winter clothes and other possession to bring to Golzow.
+Kira packed up winter clothes and other possessions to bring to Golzow.
 She knew that this would be her last visit to her beloved home.
-Louis Ferdinand would return one more time as he was the administrator of the estate.
+As the estate's administrator, Louis Ferdinand returned one more time.
 He knew he had to “keep up appearances,” for the benefit of the local Gestapo.
 The evacuation came in January 1945, although the Nazis tried to convince the residents that nothing untoward was going to happen to them.
 This was difficult to believe as scores of German officials were fleeing westward as well, as the Soviets moved closer.

 Louis Ferdinand knew it was time to leave.
 The men who remained in Cadinen were deported by the Soviets, and many died en route to the Soviet Union.
-The prince made his way to Danzig, where he managed to get on one of the last trains heading west.
+The prince traveled to Danzig, where he got on one of the last trains heading west.
 When he reached a town a few miles near Golzow, he ran into a friend who told him that his family had already fled Golzow and were headed toward Potsdam.

 Kira had no idea what had happened to her husband.
 She feared that he had been taken prisoner by the Red Army.
 But she and her children were also in danger at Golzow.
-Thanks to friends, Crown Princess Cecilie was able to send a truck and a car to Golzow to bring Kira, the children, and other family members back to Potsdam.
+Thanks to friends, Crown Princess Cecilie sent a truck and a car to Golzow to bring Kira, the children, and other family members back to Potsdam.

-In her diary on January 23, 1945, Kira wrote: “The next few days and the coming weeks, perhaps months, will be the most fateful in our lives....
+On January 23, 1945, Kira wrote in her diary: “The next few days and the coming weeks, perhaps months, will be the most fateful in our lives....
 The worst has not yet happened to us.”
-She was truly worried about her husband as she had heard from him in days.
+She was worried about her husband as she had not heard from him in days.
 “Lulu is in Cadinen.
 I know nothing of what is going on there....
 Every thought of mine is with him; I long to be at his side, to be of use there at home, to share his burden of responsibility and worry.
 I do not think out our beloved home, of all that we may lose.
 Others, too, lost all their all and still must face life.
 We shall build another home, wherever that may be, and still be happy.
 If only God grants us to remain together and keep our children safe.”

 On January 24, Prince Hubertus, his wife, Madeleine, and their infant daughter, Anastasia, arrived at Golzow.
 Kira was told about Crown Princess Cecilie’s plan to bring her and the children back to Potsdam.
 Kira decided it would be best not to tell the children until the time to leave.
 The truck arrived the next day, as did a letter from Louis Ferdinand and news of the evacuation from Cadinen.